astra-uu-se/MPLACE/README.md

 ## Installation (details)

 **Requirements**
-- Python 3.12+ (3.13 also tested; 3.11 on macOS may have issues)
+- Python 3.8+ (3.13 also tested; 3.11 on macOS may have issues)
-- NumPy 2.1+ and Matplotlib 3.10+
+- NumPy 1.2+ and Matplotlib 3.5+
-- MiniZinc 2.6.4+ (GeCode solver required for PLAID)
+- MiniZinc 2.6.4+ (GeCode solver is required for PLAID)

 **Install commands**
 - Windows: